nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

 The proposed undo/redo mechanism is facilitated by `VersionedFoodRem`.
-It extends `FoodRem` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
+It extends `FoodRem` with an undo/redo history, stored internally as an `foodRemStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

 *`VersionedFoodRem#commit()` — Saves the current address book state in its history.
 * `VersionedFoodRem#undo()` — Restores the previous address book state from its history.